 The second step is to open PaRIS and import the documents in bulk directly into PaRIS.
 You are not importing documents one at a time but rather 40 or 50 at a time.
 So the whole process is very quick.
 And since these documents are automatically associated with the correct patient this is a very quick process.

-If you clinic is helping 300 dental patients, 200 vision patients, and 100 medical patients you may see 1000 pieces of paper that day.
+If your clinic is helping 300 dental patients, 200 vision patients, and 100 medical patients you may see 1000 pieces of paper that day.
 With dedicated volunteers you should be able to process these records the same day as the patients are finished with their services.
+The system can literally store millions of paper records.

 The scanned documents are stored as PDF files directly into the encrypted PaRIS database.
 To use them you just search for the patient and open their associated “paper” forms.
 PaRIS opens them as PDF files making them easy to print or email to a doctor’s office for a referral.
 Or you may have need to email to a patient.